jmruzafa/tdd-kata-solutions/README.md

 # tdd-kata-solved
-All complete TDD &amp; Katas about programming already completed with my solution.
+All complete TDD &amp; Katas about programming already solved with my solution.